Beit Shearim National Park – Full Visitors Guide

 Menorah Caves Complex

-Recently, we joined a tour at the Menorah caves complex (see the tours section at the beginning for additional info).
-And I have waited for several years to join this tour, as children under seven are not allowed.
-Thus, as my older daughter turned seven, I decided to book a tour.
+Recently, we joined a tour of the Menorah Caves complex (see the tours section at the beginning for additional info).
+I have waited several years to join this tour, as children under seven are not allowed.
+Thus, when my older daughter turned seven, I decided to book a tour.

-Booking is made via phone.
-And I had to call four times (on different days and times) until somebody answered the phone and I could book.
+Booking is made via phone, and I had to call four times (on different days and times) until someone answered the phone and I could book.

 Our tour started at the main compound with essential explanations about Beit Shearim.
 And afterward, we walked to the Menorah caves complex.